XeroAPI/xero-ruby/docs/payroll_nz/PayrollNzApi.md

 opts = {
   page: 56, # Integer | Page number which specifies the set of records to retrieve.
 By default the number of the records per set is 100.

-  status: 'Draft' # String | By default get payruns will return all the payruns for an organization.
+  status: 'status_example' # String | By default get payruns will return all the payruns for an organization.
 You can add GET https://api.xero.com/payroll.xro/2.0/payRuns?statu={PayRunStatus} to filter the payruns by status.
 }

 begin